SugaPD/SugaPD/README.md

 - **Car rental app testing (Car Sharing App)**
   Designed test cases, tested on various screen resolutions, tracked bugs using Jira.

-> You can find more details in the public repositories 📁 on this profile.

 ---

 ### 📚 Currently learning: